brooke-zhou/MovieLens-Visualization/README.md

       - Vtrain() in lines 74-94 with SVDofV() creates and runs the model specifically for our V to create its SVD.
       - tryThis() is the main engine from lines 97-121 which calls the functions to create our Us and V’s, center them, create the SVD of V, calculate the 2D projection of U and V, retrieve the RMSEs.
 The projected U and V are returned at the end.

+- Off-the-shelf implementation: Surprise
+  - SurpriseMatrixFactorization.py
+    - Functions of four matrix factorization methods (SVD, PMF, SVD++ and NMF) from Surprise to
+      - train on training data, then evaluate out-of-sample error on test data
+      - train on all data and output projected U and V in 2 dimensions
+  - matrix_factorization.py
+    - First, read in clean movie and data files
+    - Then, run each part corresponding to each matrix factorization methods to
+      - tune model: get training and test errors (root mean squared error)
+      - train with all data to learn U and V matrices and project them to 2D space

 # Matrix Factorization Visualizations